FoneBone94/Agent_R/README.md

   -floor should now no longer appear black

-  -You can no longer stand on top anything not ment to be stood on
+  -You can no longer stand on top anything not meant to be stood on

   -Health system improved overall